Florida Title Insurance Q&A

 In a nutshell, the title company is responsible for clearing the title, closing on time without any errors and providing you with an overall enjoyable "closing experience".

-- holds the earnest money deposit in an escrow account — if applicable
+- Holding the earnest money deposit in an escrow account — if applicable

-- runs a title search and performs an examination of the title
+- Running a title search and performing an examination of the title

-- works to clear any potential title issues
+- Working to clear any potential title issues

-- orders any payoffs, estoppel letters, municipal lien search, survey, etc. that are needed
+- Ordering any necessary payoffs, estoppel letters, municipal lien search, survey, etc.

-- prepares all necessary documents to clear and transfer title
+- Preparing all necessary documents to clear and transfer title

-- coordinates the day and time of the closing with all parties involved in the transaction
+- Coordinating the day and time of the closing with all parties involved in the transaction

-- facilitates the signing and notary of all required documents
+- Facilitating the signing and notary of all required documents

-As you can probably gather from the list above, the title company also plays an important role in a Florida real estate transaction.
+As you can probably gather from the list above, the title company also plays a significant role in a Florida real estate transaction.
 Choosing the right title insurance company can make all the difference in your transaction closing on time and without any last minute issues.

 Real estate agents and lenders will refer you to a title insurance company for many reasons.
-Maybe they like working with the title company for a personal reason, maybe their company has an interest in the title company, or maybe they receive perks for referring the business... whatever the reason, it is in your best interests to do your due diligence and choose the right title company for you.
+Maybe they like working with the title company for a personal reason, maybe their company has an interest in the title company or maybe they receive perks for referring the business.
+Whatever the reason, it’s in your best interest to do your due diligence and choose the right title company for you.

-Compare title insurance companies like you would compare any other product or service you are going to purchase - title insurance is no different.
-Be an informed consumer and choose the title insurance company that best fits your needs… even if it’s not Title Partners of South Florida.
+product or service you’re going to purchase, and title insurance is no different.
+Be an informed consumer and choose the title insurance company that best fits your needs — even if it’s not Title Partners of South Florida.

-If you would like to learn more about Title Partners of South Florida to determine if we are the type of company you would like to work with, we invite you to visit the About Us section of our website.
+If you’d like to learn more about Title Partners of South Florida to determine if we’re the type of company you’d like to work with, we invite you to visit the About Us section of our website.

-When you purchase a home, you are really purchasing the title to the property-which is the right to occupy and use the space.
+When you purchase a home, you’re really purchasing the title to the property, which gives you the right to occupy and use the space.
 That title may be contested based upon past rights and claims asserted by others.
-These types of claims can cause you to lose money or even worse… lose your home!
+These types of claims can cause you to lose money or even worse, your home.

 A title search is a detailed examination of the historical records concerning a property.
-These records include deeds, court records, property and name indexes, and many other documents.
-The purpose of the search is to verify the seller’s right to transfer ownership, and to discover any claims, defects and other rights or burdens on the property.
+These records include deeds, court records, property and name indexes and many other documents.
+The purpose of the search is to verify the seller’s right to transfer ownership and discover any claims, defects and other rights or burdens on the property.

 What kinds of problems can a title search reveal?

-A title search can show a number of title defects and liens, as well as other encumbrances and restrictions, which include (but not limited to) unpaid taxes, unsatisfied mortgages, judgments against the seller and restrictions limiting the use of the land.
+A title search can show several title defects and liens, as well as other encumbrances and restrictions.
+This can include unpaid taxes, unsatisfied mortgages, judgments against the seller, restrictions limiting the use of the land and many others.

 Other “hidden hazards” include fraud and forgery, defective deeds, mental incompetence, confusion due to similar or identical names, clerical errors in the records and many more.

-These defects can arise after you’ve purchased your home and can jeopardize your right to ownership.
-“Title insurance” protects your right to ownership.
+These defects can arise after you’ve purchased your home and jeopardize your right to ownership, unless you have title insurance to protect that right.

 How much does a Florida title search cost?

-The cost of a title search in Florida is typically the seller’s responsibility and ranges anywhere from $150 to as much as $1500 depending if it’s a residential or complex commercial title search and examination.
-The fee will be a separate line item on the Settlement Statement, which outlines all of the related costs and expenses — plus who pays which fees and costs.
+The cost of a title search in Florida is typically the seller’s responsibility and ranges anywhere from $150 to $1500, depending if it’s a residential or complex commercial title search and examination.
+The fee will be a separate line item on the Settlement Statement, which outlines all the related costs and specifies who pays which fees.

 What is title insurance?

-Title insurance is your policy of protection against loss if any of these problems — even a “hidden hazard” — results in a claim against your ownership.
+Title insurance is your policy of protection against loss in the case that any of these problems — or even a “hidden hazard” — results in a claim against your ownership.

 How does title insurance protect my investment if a claim should arise?